williamfzc/minadb/README.md

 # minadb

-the simplest adb package. implemented with subprocess, and nothing special but useful.
+min adb client implemented with subprocess, nothing special but useful and stable.
 ## goal

 i am tired of so many different kinds of adb clients, and now I need a simple/lightweight/stable version for some normal cases.